The Best Vegan Blueberry Muffins

 Blueberry Crisp — I love crumble topping anything and when paired with big juicy blueberries, I can’t resist.
 Even better when it’s a fast, easy, no-mixer, flexible recipe!

-Blueberry Crisp
+Blueberry Crisp in a round dish.

 Blueberry Muffin and Buttermilk Pancakes Cake — This fast and easy cake tastes like a big buttermilk pancake that ran into a blueberry muffin on the way to the oven.

 Blueberry and Jam Buttermilk Coffee Cake with Buttery Vanilla Glaze – One of the best coffee cakes or cakes I’ve ever made.
-Highly recommended – tied with the one below
+Highly recommended – tied with the one below.

-Blueberry and Jam Buttermilk Coffee Cake with Buttery Vanilla Glaze
+Blueberry and Jam Buttermilk Coffee Cake with Buttery Vanilla Glaze missing a slice.

 Blueberry Oatmeal Crumble Bars — These bars are buttery and packed with blueberry flavor!
 They take just 10 minutes of prep and then go straight into the oven.

-Blueberry Oatmeal Crumble Bars
+Four Blueberry Oatmeal Crumble Bars on a platter.

 Crustless Blueberry Pie — Somewhere in between pie, cake, and blondies is what you get with this FABULOUS blueberry dessert recipe!
-Take advantage of those FRESH blueberries!!
+Take advantage of those FRESH blueberries!

 Leave a Comment